 What We Do

-Roseburg Public Schools contracts with Durham School Services to provide all bus services for the District.
+Roseburg Public Schools contracts with First Student Inc. to provide all bus services for the District.
 Our partnership takes pride in seeing that every child arrives at school every day safely, on time and ready to learn.
 A students day begins and ends on the bus.
 Let them ride with us!
 First Student phone--541-672-4191.

 - Bus Behavior Rules

 - When Is the District Required to Provide Tranportation?

 Bus Behavior Rules

 Be Safe - Be Respectful - Be Responsible